ethsana/sana-docs/docs/installation/connectivity.md

 If you are regularly connecting and disconnecting to a network, you may also want to use your router's firmware to configure the router to reserve and only assign the same local network IP from its DHCP pool to your computer's MAC address.
-This will ensure that your Bee seamlessly connects when you rejoin the network!
+This will ensure that your Ant seamlessly connects when you rejoin the network!
 :::

 ### Debugging Connectivity

 The above guide navigates your NAT, but there are still a few hurdles to overcome.
-To make sure there is a clear path from your computer to the outside world, let's follow our Bee's journey from the inside out.
+To make sure there is a clear path from your computer to the outside world, let's follow our Ant's journey from the inside out.

-Let's set up a netcat listener on all interfaces on the computer we'd like to run Bee on as we have above.
+Let's set up a netcat listener on all interfaces on the computer we'd like to run Ant on as we have above.

 ```bash
 nc -l 0.0.0.0 1634